Dave-team/Knowledge-base/Business-Intelligence/BI principles.md

 - Data is well documented
 - Automate as much as possible
 - As much as possible is defined in code
-- DAta is version controlled
+- Data is version controlled

 ### Process principles
 - Great support, documentation, onboarding / training